awscloudhacks/blog/_posts/2018-07-09-aws-console-shortcuts.md

 ---
 layout: post
 title: "Shortcuts for AWS Console"
 description: AWS provides the facility to keep the shortcuts in the top bar of the AWS console.
+Please check the below GIF image to know how to add the shortcuts.
 date:   2018-07-09 14:10:00 +0530
 categories: know-how-to
 author: senthil